bitoffabyte/Kali-Linux-GUI/README.md

 # Kali-Linux-GUI Template

-Customizable Kali Linux GUI website with a working customizable terminal :smiley:
+Customizable Kali Linux GUI website with a working customizable terminal without using any libraries :smiley:

 ## Preview